Dear friends from Brussels,

-Brussels bites will take place at the Embassy of Indonesia (Avenue de Tervueren 294) on the 24th of March from 1PM to 4PM.
+Brussels Bites will take place at the Embassy of Indonesia (Avenue de Tervueren 294) on the 24th of March from 1PM to 4PM.

-As young people in the community, we wanted to facilitate a sociable atmosphere where others can get to know new people, embrace new cultures, and experience new things.
+As young people in the community, we wanted to facilitate a sociable atmosphere where others can get to know new people, embrace new cultures and experience new things.

 Hopes for the future

 I have focused in this article on the students, because I considered this project to be a very effective pedagogical method that is worth sharing and supporting.
-Maybe the biggest difficulty was finding partners.
+Nevertheless, the biggest difficulty was finding partners.
 Different collaborations had to be made: first of all, with the charity, but also with sponsors willing to make a gesture and contribute either with food or with money.

 What impressed me the most was how difficult it was to find the charity.
-Still, once the collaboration was established, students from the following university year could very well use the concept and make a new Brussels bites, featuring most probably other countries.
+Still, once the collaboration was established, students from the following university year could very well use the concept and make a new Brussels Bites, featuring most probably other countries.
 From a financial, managerial and logistical point of view, the challenge will still be there, so the students’ experience will not be diluted.
 But most importantly, there is the chance of turning this into a tradition of sharing and finding common ground through eating together.